Home Rancho Armadillo Newsletter

 Wireless Internet available at Rancho Armadillo

-We installed wireless internet connection so that our guests can check their flight status, hotel reservations and moms & dads can keep tabs on the kids while they enjoy their second honeymoon.
+We installed 40 megs high speed fiber optic wireless internet connection so that our guests can stream movies, check their flight status, hotel reservations and moms & dads can keep tabs on the kids while they enjoy their second honeymoon.
 Some guests might even be tempted to check their work emails, but mixing up a batch of pina coladas usually quashes that temptation.
-No need to bring your lap top, we have a computer for our guests to use not only for the internet but also to down load pictures onto a memory stick or send pictures of the great time they are having in Paradise to all their friends.
-We have SKYPE, so now our guests can make international phone calls for free.
+We have SKYPE, our guests can make international phone calls for free.

 Weather Report